YunxiaoRen/ML-iAMR/README.md

   - One-hot encoding
     - Each allele is encoded into a bianry matrix.

-Please refer to the format of "example_file.7z" to prepare your data.
+*Please refer to the format of "example_file.7z" to prepare your data and test the pipeline.*
+*We also provide the final SNPs matrix and phenotypic data for four drugs, which contains 809 E. coli strains.
+(The sample size is different from the one we used in the paper)*